zerozedsc/BMX055-stm32/README.md

 - Python File:
   - Used for raw data analysis.
   - Subscribes to data from the microcontroller with ROS.

+## Hardware Setup

+- Connect SDA and SCK with any i2c SDA SDK pin
+- Connect 3.3v tp 3.3 and ground to ground on STM32 board
+- short(solder) jp7 on BMX055 sensor

 ## Installation

 ### 1. Download Source Files